NsukM/Sambo-Nsuku-Assignment_10/ASSIGNMENT10_ISSUES.md

 # Assignment 10 – GitHub Issues for Creational Pattern Tasks

-Below are all issues to be created for your GitHub Kanban board to satisfy the Project Management (10%) requirement of Assignment 10.
+This document contains the full list of GitHub issues used to track and manage the implementation of Assignment 10: Class Implementations, Six Creational Design Patterns, Unit Testing, and Documentation.
+These issues are also linked to the GitHub Kanban board to fulfill the Project Management (10%) requirement.

 ---